HomeACcessoryKid/life-cycle-manager/homekit integration/esp-homekit-instructions.md

 //    config.accessories[0]->config_number=c_hash;
 // end of OTA add-in instructions
 ```
-### so this could end up like this for example:
+###  for example it could end up like this:

-!!
-Be aware that if in the future you change the id's of the characteristics (not only ota_trigger) your device might be
-rejected by Apple and it has proven impossible safe re-flash and re-pair to get the device back into action!!
+##### !!
+Be aware that if in the future you change the id's of the characteristics (not only ota_trigger) your device might be rejected by the iPhone and it has proven impossible safe re-flash and re-pair to get the device back into action!!
+So, if after this you decide to add even more, add it behind what you already had.

 ```
 homekit_accessory_t *accessories[] = {